-- Nothing is printing, even though it looks like it should.
+- Nothing is printing, even though it looks like something should.

-- Attempting to cancel a print job in the queue does nothing.
+- Attempting to cancel the current print job in the queue does nothing.

-The solution is to clear the print queue manually.
+The solution is to clear the print queue manually, removing all the documents waiting to be printed.
 This is done on the computer to which the printer is connected.

 - Turn off your printer.

-- In the resulting dialog, expand Services and Applications, then click on Services.
+- In the resulting dialog, expand Services and Applications (by clicking the “greater than” sign to its left), and click on Services.
 Scroll down the resulting list to find Print Spooler.

 - Click on Stop to stop the print spooler.
-(You can leave this dialog open.)
+(Leave this dialog open.)

 - Delete the contents of this folder.

-- Back at the Printer Spooler Properties dialog, click on Start.
+- Return to the Printer Spooler Properties dialog and click on Start.